SimonReichl/Ororatech-Cal-Val-Challenge/README.md

 # Ororatech-Cal-Val-Challenge

-This repository is my submission for the working student mission.
+This repository is my submission for the working student challenge.
 It contains 3 pipelines for the 3 different parts of the challenge.
 Due to the missing georeference info I did some workarounds, e.g for the Tiffs I just used transformation = none to be able to view it in QGIS.
 Also for the fire analysis I was not able to use Pixel geocoordinates.
 With those it would be easier to track the fire and mutliband indices could be integrated in the fire detection.